Elementary Writing Prompts: 10 Creative Ways to Use Them in Your Classroom

 - Use prompts as discussion starters or conversation topics for the class to explore.

-- Incorporate writing prompts into team-building exercises, so all members can work together to come up with an idea or solution.
+- Use writing prompts as part of team-building activities so students work together to develop an idea or solution.

-- Ask students to keep a journal of their responses to prompts throughout the year, and review them at the end of class for reflection and self-assessment purposes.
+- Have students keep a journal of their prompt responses throughout the year and revisit them at the end for reflection.

-- Introduce a series of writing prompts over multiple days that build upon one another, so that by the end of it they have created a cohesive narrative or set of ideas around one topic or theme.
+- Introduce a series of prompts over multiple days that build on each other so students develop a connected narrative or body of ideas around one topic.

 - Give students timed writing assignments with specific completion goals related to a prompt (e.g., write two paragraphs in five minutes about what you think will happen next).

-- Start off each day with a short journaling exercise involving the use of the prompt as an opportunity for self-reflection and personal growth for each student in class
+- Start each day with a short journaling exercise based on a prompt as an opportunity for self-reflection.

 Ways to Make a Simple Writing Prompt More Complex